Dollar set for weekly gain, cyber outage unnerves investors

 "The carry unwind is perhaps part of a broader momentum unwind that we're seeing - the tech sector has taken a bit of a battering in four out of the last five days as well," he said.

-The yen, which is set for a gain of 0.7% this week, was a touch firmer at 157.23 per dollar, after data showed inflation in Japan picked up for a second month.
+The yen, which is set for a gain of 0.1% this week, was a touch weaker at 157.485 per dollar, after data showed inflation in Japan picked up for a second month.

 The yen has fallen more than 10% against the dollar this year, mostly down to the wide difference in interest rates between the U.S. and Japan, and hit 38-year lows at the beginning of the month, triggering action from Tokyo.